Click here to edit using the old editor

 • Experience a variety of learning methods, utilising the excellent paramedic facilities on campus.

-• Undertake a second year 'rural paramedicine' module, developing your ability to manage patients for longer periods of time.
+• Undertake a second year module, developing your ability to manage patients for longer periods of time.

 • Discover the contemporary programme, designed to develop you to be prepared for practice in the ambulance service setting.